nengo/nengo/docs/nef_minimal.rst

 *****************
-The NEF Algorithm
+The NEF algorithm
 *****************

-While Nengo provides a flexible, general-purpose approach to neural modelling, it is sometimes useful to get a complete look at exactly what is going on "under the hood".
+While Nengo provides a flexible, general-purpose approach to neural modelling, some aspects rely on the Neural Engineering Framework (NEF) to help specify network behavior.
 The theory behind the Neural Engineering Framework is developed at length in `Eliasmith & Anderson, 2003: "Neural Engineering"
 <https://www.amazon.com/Neural-Engineering-Representation-Neurobiological-Computational/dp/0262550601>`_,
 and a short summary is available in `Stewart, 2012: "A Technical Overview of the